 Hedge funds have become an increasingly popular investment vehicle in the last decade, and many people turn to hedge funds believing that they are a “safe” way to earn high returns.
 Contrary to what you may have been told, hedge funds can be extremely risky and are not suitable for all investors.
-If fraud does occur then you should get in touch with our expert hedge fund fraud lawyers.

 The term “hedge fund” describes a private investment partnership that is minimally regulated and may invest in many different types of investments, including illiquid and speculative investments.
 Investors invest in the hedge fund, and the hedge fund then puts investor cash into the investments it chooses.
 Hedge fund managers generally receive a percentage of the returns, which—at least in theory—motivates the hedge fund manager to make wise investment decisions.

 Hedge fund promoters often entice potential investors with optimistic claims of fast, sizeable returns.
-Unfortunately, the lack of oversight associated with these funds often allows promoters to make claims over and above the returns they can actually deliver.
+Unfortunately, the lack of regulatory oversight associated with these funds often allows promoters to make claims over and above the returns they can actually deliver.

 Not all hedge funds are investment scams—in fact, most hedge funds are perfectly legitimate investment vehicles for some sophisticated and risk-tolerant investors.
 Unfortunately, the lack of regulatory oversight, the high-risk investments that are often in play, and the safety of the hedge fund manager’s compensation mean that investors could be vulnerable.

 Hedge funds are not required to register with the SEC.
 As such, they are not subject to the same mandatory reporting rules as other investment funds.
 This lack of oversight, coupled with the significant first investments that investors are typically required to make in order to participate in a hedge fund, opens the door for fund managers to easily take advantage of investors.